GAIN MUSCLE

 When it comes to powerlifting, many programs can be found.

-But when you want a program to set you up for a powerlifting meet, then the Calgary Barbell program is one of the best to run.
+But when you want a program to set you up for a powerlifting meet, the Calgary Barbell program is one of the best to run.

 Make sure you make a copy of the spreadsheet.

-For how to save spreadsheet instructions, click here.
+For how to save spreadsheet instructions, click here

 Created by Calgary Barbell, this is a 16 week and 8 week program that are made to improve main compound lifts.

-The main difference between the two programs is that the 16 week has progression of each lift and the 8 week is more of a straight forward program.
+The main difference between the two programs is that the 16 week has progression of each lift and the 8 week is more of a straightforward program.

 Calgary Barbell Overview